jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-I added a dropout layer with 20% rate.
+I added a dropout layer with the 20% rate in the starting fully connected layer.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 54-55).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.